futurewei-cloud/alcor-control-agent/docs/Zeta_environment_setup.md

 #### Step 2: gtest - ACA test cases initialize

--   Use gtest create br-int, br-tun, patch ports, create ports filled with vpc-id, port-name and configure gateway path
+-   Use gtest to configure gateway path, and add a openflow rule on both computer nodes to receive oam packets
 -   The steps of gtest about Zeta mainly have the following steps:
-    -   delete the old br-int and br-tun, and create new br-int and br-tun, and patch ports between br-int and br-tun
+    -   delete the old br-int and br-tun, and create new br-int and br-tun, and patch ports between br-int and br-tun;
-    -   create a port and the information of this port should be the same as that posted to ZGC by REST API
+    -   create a port and the information of this port should be the same as that posted to ZGC by REST API;
-    -   add a rule in table 0, its function is to jump to table 2 when the packet comes from "patch-int"
+    -   add the OAM punt rule to receive oam packets from gateway;
-    -   add a rule in table 2, its function is to jump to table 22
+    -   add group entry configure gateway path;
-    -   create group entries according to ZGC info received from ZGC
+    -   the ports on the two computing nodes begin to communicate.
-    -   add a rule in table 22, its function is to jump to the corresponding group table entry according to vlan id
+- Observe whether the gateway path is successful through "n_packet";

-#### Step 3: Firest packet upload to gateways by default
+#### Step 3: First packet upload to gateways by default

-#### Step 4: Firest packet forwarded to destination by gateawy
+#### Step 4: First packet forwarded to destination by gateawy

 #### Step 5: Gateways reply OAM packet